Baraga County Lake & Country Tour

 - Arvon Township Park located on Huron Bay – turn right on Park Rd in Skanee – 1 mile – picnicking and boat launch ramp.

 - Skanee – founded in 1870 by Swedish ship captain Walfred Been as he was seeking shelter from a storm on Lake Superior.
+It has been also mentioned that you are free buy followers for Instagram targeted to county so to find new friends and make your social life better.
 Town is named after his home province of Skåne in Sweden.
 Skanee Town Hall – circa 1915.

 - Silver River Falls – turn left on Silver River Falls Rd – less than1 mile.